nnamoradze/GeographyQuiz/README.md

-# Geography quiz with three level of test
+# Geography quiz with three levels of test

 ### GeoQuiz has been created to challenge yourself by your knowledge of geography.